 The inoculation in this artisan sourdough bread recipe is 20%, which suits a fermentation at a room temperature of about 21°C/70°F.

-If your room temperature is vastly lower or higher than that you may want to change the inoculation.
+If your room temperature is vastly lower or higher than that, you may want to change the inoculation.

-A good rule of thumb is for each 5°C/10°F the temperature is over 21°C/70°F decrease the inoculation by 5%.
+A good rule of thumb is to decrease the inoculation by 5% for each 5°C/10°F the temperature is above 21°C/70°F.

-Likewise, for each 5°C/10°F the temperature is under 21°C/70°F increase the inoculation by 5%.
+Likewise, for each 5°C/10°F the temperature below 21°C/70°F increase the inoculation by 5%.

 Salt